-Ed “NJWeedman” Forchion got his day in court to argue against New Jersey’s adult-use cannabis legalization efforts in favor of legacy operators last week.
+Ed “NJWeedman” Forchion got his day in court and argued against New Jersey’s adult-use cannabis legalization efforts in favor of legacy operators.

 The lawsuit claims state legalization is illegal.

 NJWeedman might have inspired many who pushed for the legalization referendum in 2020 but he voted against it.
 He does not like the distinction between street marijuana sold in the legacy market.
 Versus cannabis bought from a licensed dispensary.

 Forchion argued voters were duped.
 He thinks they approved an industry that only grants legalization to White-owned corporations.
 But it still criminalizes legacy operators who are often People of Color.
 He argued they are not getting access to grow, sell, and distribute cannabis.

 “The now legalized cannabis industry is run by predominantly Caucasian-owned corporations who are benefitting … on the backs of legacy market vendors,” he said.
 “The community paved the road for legalization and paid the price with incarceration and felonies.
 They are being locked out of the ‘new’ industry.”

 Former Governor Chris Christie set up a medical cannabis program that did favor White-owned companies.
 The NJ Cannabis Regulatory Commission (CRC) has set up rules for the adult-use market that prioritizes giving licenses to the type of people NJWeedman is advocating for.

 Delays due to politics and COVID have made New Jersey’s cannabis industry and community very frustrated and skeptical.